 Ever feel disconnected from your true self?
 Use these five prompts to evaluate your needs, desires, and the things that drive you – so that you can take the next step with confidence

-To help you start a dialogue with yourself and evaluate your wants, needs, and values, we’ve collected together five key questions to ask, so that you can get to know yourself better.
+As a new year begins, to help you start a dialogue with yourself to evaluate your wants, needs, and values, we’ve collected together five key questions to ask, so that you can get to know yourself better.

 1. If I had to describe myself in one word, what would it be?

-If you find the challenge difficult, whether that’s because you can think of too many things or you find it hard to come up with just one, reflect on why that might be.
+If you find the challenge difficult, whether that’s because you can think of too many things, or you find it hard to decide the one, reflect on why that might be.

 You might struggle with your focus, or maybe you haven’t stopped to think about your characteristics like this before.
 Whatever you might conclude, acknowledge the process and evaluate what it can teach you.

 2. Where do I want to be in one week, one month, and year’s time?

 A goal of any sort, whether big or small, can help to set our focus.
 And we don’t have to tackle it all at once.
 By this time next week, is there something that you would like to achieve?
 Perhaps it’s to spend an evening dedicated to self-care, or to finish reading your book.

 In a month, you might want to have learned a new skill, or spent some time with someone special to you.
 And then in a year, maybe you want to be somewhere else in your career, or have finally got round to that big experience you’ve been dreaming of.

 Our goals are personal to us, and so often they exist only in the abstract.
 Take some time out to jot down what you want to achieve, and then take a look over what you have come up with, to see what it can tell you about what you need to prioritise, and what might be preventing you from moving towards these goals.

 To look forwards, it can help to look back.
 Think back to a time when you were really happy.
 It might be from your childhood, or even last month!
 What was it about this memory that makes it so happy?